rreusser/summation-algorithms/README.md

 ## Results

 The test adds a vector of length 1,000,000 containing random numbers with log-magnitude increasing from 0 to 20, sorted in increasing order of magnitude.
+The error of the Kahan algorithms is defined to be zero.

 ```
 $ node benchmark/index.js